rollup/rollupjs.org/guide/en/01-faqs.md

 Tree-shaking, also known as "live code inclusion," is the process of only including code that is actually run by a given project.
 It is [similar to dead code elimination](https://medium.com/@Rich_Harris/tree-shaking-versus-dead-code-elimination-d3765df85c80#.jnypozs9n) but can be much more efficient.

+### How do I use Rollup with in Node.js with CommonJS modules?

+Rollup strives to implement the specification for ES modules, not necessarily the behaviors of Node.js, npm, `require()`, and CommonJS.
+Consequently, loading of CommonJS modules and using Node's module location resolution logic are both implemented as optional plugins, not included by default in the Rollup core.
+Just `npm install` the [ComomnJS](https://github.com/rollup/rollup-plugin-commonjs) and [node-resolve](https://github.com/rollup/rollup-plugin-node-resolve) plugins and then enable them using a `rollup.config.js` file and you should be all set.

 ### Who made the Rollup logo?
 It's lovely.

 I know!
 It was made by [Julian Lloyd.](https://twitter.com/jlmakes)